wireapp/brand/text/glossary/index.md

 {: #audio-message} audio message
 : Record a brief sound clip and send it in a conversation.

+{: #availability} ~~availability~~ → status
+: Best avoided, as "availability" is only one aspect of of status, and suggests some degree of automation.
+Take care to avoid language that conflates status states with automated presence indicators.

 {: #avatar} avatar
 : User profile picture (icon) that appears in search results (not chat head or thumbnail)